BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 [*Mountain
 Dwellers.*]

-[*Devastating Charge — The force of the Goat Rider's charge is enough to knock even the most sure-footed of foes to the ground.*]
+[*Devastating Charge â€” The force of the Goat Rider's charge is enough to knock even the most sure-footed of foes to the ground.*]

 [*When this model Charges into combat against one or more Man-sized (or smaller) models, roll a D6 for each.
 On a 5+, that model is immediately Knocked to the
 Ground.*]